 This means I never broke a damn thing, and my Guinness records were undeserved.

-I apologize to anyone I may have let down, including the companies I am associate with.
+I apologize to anyone I may have let down, including the companies I am associated with.

 The following is my video confession:

 Someone asked in a YouTube comment how to shred, how to approach it, and what are common/typical exercises to play in order to shred.

 Simple answer: anything can be used to practice shredding, you just need to play it fast!
 Get out your metronome, and start gradually increasing the speed of ANYTHING.

 Check out this video for tips on using the metronome: